melencholicmice/SyncFlow/invoice-integgration.md

    - Determine the approach for inward data synchronization, either via API polling or webhooks.
    - Apply rigorous data validation to maintain data integrity and avoid errors.

-This structured plan should help you smoothly integrate your catalog into the Syncflow framework.
-With a well-organized approach and a touch of emojis, you'll be ready to go! 🚀
+This structured plan should help you smoothly integrate any catalog into the Syncflow framework. ✨